 More good news for the Spectre is that it was developed in close cooperation with ASUS, thus making it ASUS AURA SYNC ready.
 Being based on the same technology as other static BitFenix RGB products, such as the cases Aurora and Shogun as well as the Alchemy 2.0 Magnetic RGB Strip, they perfectly match each other while being controlled by the ASUS Aura software, but also makes it compatible to each of BitFenix RGB controllers.

-Delivering 1200 RPM and airflow at 42 CFM, they are engineered for maximum pressure and airflow, delivering a barrage of air to keep your system cool even when under high load.
+Revving up to 1200 RPM and airflow at 42 CFM, they are engineered for maximum pressure and airflow, delivering a barrage of air to keep your system cool even when under high load.
 The Spectre Addressable RGB fans also feature rifle bearing technology for minimum noise and maximum operating life.
 The sickled design of the 9 fan blades and simple frame directs airflow in a focused column, minimizing diffusion and allowing cool air to reach your components.

 When paired with the stand alone BitFenix controller and LED strips you dont even need a compatible motherboard to get some functionality from them.
 Using the ASUS AURA software is better but its nice to have the option.